Tiebreaker: Pickleball

+Shooting

 Field target — a precision air rifle shooting sport — uses either a sudden-death or shot count tiebreaker.
 The sudden-death tiebreaker (usually used to determine a single place such as 3rd when 3 awards are to be given or between two shooters) consists of each tied shooter (order dictated or decided by coin-toss or other technique) shoots at a target (typically a difficult shot such as ½" at 35 yards).
 If all shooters in the tie fail, then the target is moved closer.
 If one shooter hits, then the next shooter(s) who miss are out of the competition.
 If a round is complete with multiple ties remaining, the target is moved out (made more difficult) and the same procedure is repeated until only one shooter remains.
 This procedure can then be repeated to determine further placings among the losers of the previous round.

 In cases where multiple places are to be determined (as in five people tied for first place), one approach is to have each shooter make several shots (n − 1 or more with n being the number of tied shooters).
 If all shooters miss all shots, the target is moved in (made easier); similarly, if all shooters hit on all shots, the target is moved out (made more difficult).
 If some variation in hits exists after a round, the top score gets the highest placing while those with identical scores can have a sudden-death shootout or a repeat of the multiple shot shootout (typically with a more difficult target) to determine other placings.